 Note: Remote maintenance cannot replace on-site maintenance for many tasks, but the ability to perform some tasks remotely can contribute to preventive maintenance practices, thus helping to achieve higher overall system uptime and quality of operation.

 2.6.7.4 Members who operate RWPs should maintain their sites to minimize the effect on the system of external factors (for example, blockage by vegetation).
+Check how much already covered by CIMO Guide

-2.6.7.5 Members who operate RWPs shall ensure that they have sufficient numbers of competent staff to meet all maintenance requirements and responsibilities.
+2.6.7.5

 2.6.7.6 Members who exchange RWP observational data should record and report details of corrective and preventive maintenance completed in accordance with the WIGOS metadata standard.